 The statuary alone put me into spasms of joy!
-Unfortunately, I didn’t get the other two of the set that are here because my time was very much limited.
-As you might be able to tell from the first photo, the sun was getting low, low enough that I ended up having to move on much faster than I had expected.
+Unfortunately, I didn’t get the other two in the set because my time was very limited.
+As you might be able to tell from the first photo, the sun was getting low, so I had to move on much faster than I had expected.
 As I mentioned before, this was not my first stop.
 My first stop in Memphis was probably pretty obvious and on the nose.
 It was, of course …

 In the middle of a cemetery (because there’s always a cemetery) stood The Grotto.
 I didn’t even photograph the pool and two or three other parts of the entire thing, but the big feature is the Crystal Grotto Shrine.

 I’m not a religious man, but wow.
-I can’t even fathom how this was even made (and this quartz “cave” was man-made).
-And, it being a cemetery, it’s filled with religious art and displays.
-Apparently the entire thing was dug out during the depression and then the artist managed to cover in the entire interior with quartz.
-Nobody knows how he did it though because he was so paranoid of his methods being stolen that he destroyed the materials he used to construct it.
-I know this much… I’m definitely coming back through here on the way somewhere else.
-Not only do I want to get more photos of the exterior when I’m not losing the light, but I missed that across the road was the grave of Isaac Hayes.
+I can’t even fathom how this was made (and this quartz “cave” was man made).
+Being in a cemetery means it’s filled with religious art and displays.
+Apparently, the entire thing was dug out during the Great Depression, and then the artist managed to cover the entire interior with quartz.
+Nobody knows how he did it, though, because he was so paranoid about his methods being stolen that he destroyed the materials he used to construct it.
+I know this much: I’m definitely coming back through here again.
+I want to get more photos of the exterior when I have more light.